 Email is still one of the most popular selling tools.
 Despite the rise of social media networks, marketers use email marketing to finalize a sale, get more leads and engage with their customers.

-Email marketing is usually the last step of the sales funnel.
+Email marketing is usually the last step of a marketing sales funnel.
 All other digital marketing campaigns (SEO, PPC, Content Marketing, Social Media Marketing), generate leads for email marketing and email marketing will do the sales (or any form of conversion), through a series of targeted emails.

 In most teams, the role of email marketing specialist is missing so the responsibility of running email marketing campaigns falls directly under the supervision of the digital marketing manager.

-To become a digital marketing specialist, you need to have good team management skills.
+To become a digital marketing professional, you need to have good team management skills.

 The reason is that part of your job responsibilities will be to lead and manage a team of other specialists that make up a digital marketing team.